MystenLabs/sui/doc/src/wallet.md

 Type: 0x2::Coin::Coin<0x2::GAS::GAS>
 ```
 The result shows some basic information about the object, the owner,
-version, id, if the object is immutable and the type of the object.
+version, ID, if the object is immutable and the type of the object.
 If you need a deeper look into the object, you can use the `--json`
-flag to view the raw json representation of the object.
+flag to view the raw JSON representation of the object.

 Here is an example:
 ```json